HosseinEbrahimiK/qplots/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Qplots provides a function to plot variables of a data frame so that basic statistics of variables can be obtained immediately.
+qplots provides a function to plot variables of a data frame so that basic statistics of variables can be obtained immediately.

 -   `diquick_dist()`: plots density distribution of numeric variables or